 “But we simply cannot do that during a global pandemic and ensure the health and safety of you, our students, as well as our faculty.”

-While the details are still being finalized, the virtual workshop is tentatively scheduled for the week of July 6, 2020 and will be offered to students free of charge.
+The workshop will take place July 6-10, 2020 and will be offered to students free of charge.
 Previously accepted students have been notified, and will be offered the opportunity to participate in the virtual workshop, which will differ from the traditional in-person workshop in terms of content.